oniyidewhite/filteringMatches-android/README.md

 **Approach**
 >- Overall, I broke down the problems to small pieces called `State`.
 State simply represents the brain of a screen. `Event` are anything that just happened that State should know about.
->- For lazy loading my image and caching, I went with glide.
+>- For lazy loading my image and caching using key, I went with glide.
 As it built to better handle this as it focuses on smooth scrolling
 >- App loads content after we get the user location or when the user applies updated search preference
->- I disabled Glide cache so for the image loading.
 >- I added a sublte `No content view` incase user doesn't get a match based on their preference